 This specialization will give you a broad and strong background on many aspects of cyber security.
 Developing secure systems and analysing the security of existing systems is a challenging task.
 You have developed a foundation of a scientific perspective combined with a practically-oriented approach.

 Security graduates have a profound understanding of security and privacy risks in ICT systems and are able to model and evaluate these risks.
 Furthermore they are capable of applying the formal methods and cryptographic foundations underlying security and privacy.
 Graduates gained experience with methodologies for design of secure and privacy-preserving ICT systems.
 Security graduates have gained insight into cross-disciplinary aspects of security and privacy such as law and business processes and are able to read and understand texts from those domains or communicate with domain experts from those domains over security and privacy issues.
 You have profound knowledge about and gained first practical experience in methods and approaches for practical security evaluation of ICT systems such as penetration testing or risk management.
 Also specialist knowledge and understanding of one or more sub-fields or aspects of the security and privacy discipline, e.g. cybercrime or security in mobile systems and practical experience conducting scientific research into security and privacy methods, contribute to such research, apply the results, follow the trends of this sub-field and contribute to its further development are skills Cyber Security graduates have.

 EIT digital Master School

-Another way of meeting the requirements for our specialization in Cyber Security is to complete the Security & Privacy programme at the EIT ICT Master School, one year of which takes place at the University of Twente.
+Another way of meeting the requirements for our specialization in Cyber Security is to complete the Security & Privacy track of the EIT Digital Master School, one year of which takes place at the University of Twente.
 For programme details, check the EIT Digital-site.